 Donna Summer - Another Place And Time

-Another Place and Time is the fourteenth studio album by American singer-songwriter Donna Summer, released on March 20, 1989.
+Another Place and Time is the fourteenth studio album by American singer-songwriter Donna Summer, entering the UK chart on March 19, 1989.
 The album was produced by Stock Aitken Waterman after a suggestion by Donna's husband Bruce.